check before: 2025-04-15

 Summary:

-Starting April 15, 2025, Exchange Online will reject emails with multiple From addresses without a Sender header to comply with RFC 5322.
+Starting April 15, 2025, messages with multiple From addresses without a Sender header will be rejected in Exchange Online to comply with RFC 5322.
+The rollout for GCC High and DOD is delayed to October 7, 2025.
 Tenants sending high volumes of such emails are opted out temporarily.
-Organizations must ensure emails with multiple From addresses include a single Sender address to avoid NDR errors.

 Details:

-Updated February 28, 2025: We have updated the rollout timeline below.
+Updated July 2, 2025: We have updated the timeline below.
 Thank you for your patience.

 We are proactively opting tenants out of the rollout that were detected as sending high volumes of emails exhibiting multiple From addresses without a Sender address header.
 These exempted senders will only be able to send emails exhibiting multiple From addresses without a Sender address header to recipients belonging to the same tenant as the sender.
 We will provide a subsequent update by the end of May 2025 (previously end of March) with an updated timeline for tenants that are opted out.

-Starting April 15, 2025 (previously February 3), we're going to start gradually dropping messages that have multiple From addresses (also known as P2 From headers) without a Sender header from being processed via Exchange Online.
+We're going to start gradually dropping messages that have multiple From addresses (also known as P2 From headers) without a Sender header from being processed via Exchange Online, please review the section "When this will happen" for rollout timeline information for your tenant.

 If we see significant traffic exhibiting multiple From addresses (P2 From headers) without a Sender header in your tenant in the month of September, we will send you a Message Center Post by October 15th alerting you and providing some sample message IDs.